Modified Wave Operators for the Wave-Klein-Gordon System: Introduction

 \subsection{Background and Motivation}

-The system was derived by LeFloch-Ma \cite{LeMa} as a simplified model for the Einstein-Klein-Gordon (E-KG) system, which describes the coupled evolution of the Lorentzian metric and a self-gravitating massive scalar field.
+The system \eqref{Sys:W-KG-1} was derived by LeFloch-Ma \cite{LeFloch.Ma2016} as a simplified model for the Einstein-Klein-Gordon (E-KG) system, which describes the coupled evolution of the Lorentzian metric and a self-gravitating massive scalar field.
+We refer to LeFloch-Ma \cite{LeFloch.Ma2016, LeFloch.Ma2018}, Ionescu-Pausader \cite{Ionescu.Pausader2019, Ionescu.Pausader2020, Ionescu.Pausader2020(=)} and Wang \cite{Wang2020} for more details.

-Intuitively, the deviation of the Lorentzian metric $g$ from the Minkowski metric is replaced by a scalar function $u$, and the massive scalar field $\phi$ is replaced by $v$.
-The W-KG system keeps the same linear structure as the Einstein-Klein-Gordon equations in harmonic gauge, but only keeps, schematically, quadratic interactions that involve the massive scalar field (the semilinear terms in the first equation and the quasilinear terms in the second equation coming from the reduced wave operator).